Bringing Baby Home

 Do offer for baby to come out of cage by stepping up on your hand.

 Do handle in a quiet stress free environment.

-- Held and cuddled regularly from a young age.
+- Held regularly from a young age.

 - Touch feet and beak, spread out wings, turn upside down in hand.

 - Have children and dogs running around.